Why Málaga Deserves a Day (or Two)

 |---|---|

-For those exploring the wider region, explore our full day trips guide from Sabinillas to discover other Andalusian adventures beyond Málaga.
+For more of the region, browse our day trips from Sabinillas guide for other Andalusian adventures.

 Planning Your Day Trip

-Bring comfortable walking shoes (the old town is cobbled), sun protection, and a light jacket for the evening.
-If you are driving, download an offline map (Google Maps works offline) in case mobile signal drops.
+Pack comfortable shoes (the old town is all cobbles), sun cream, and a light layer for the evening.
+If you're driving, save an offline map in case the signal drops in the multi-storey car parks.

 Stay Right on the Beach